frconor-ebook/meditations/_posts/2025-04-01-the-eternal-high-priest.md

 Trials and tribulations offer us a chance to make reparation for our past faults and sins.
 St. Augustine teaches that on such occasions, Our Lord, the Eternal High Priest, comes to us like a physician to heal the wounds left by our sins.
 Tribulation is the divine medicine (St. Augustine, *Commentary on the Psalms*).

-Suffering can move us to have recourse to the divine mercy.
-Our Lord said through the lips of the prophet Hosea: "Come, let us return to the Lord; for he has torn, that he may heal us" (Hos 6:1).
+Suffering can move us to have recourse to the Divine Mercy.
+Our Lord said through the lips of the prophet Hosea: "Come, let us return to the Lord; for he has torn, that he may heal us" (Hos.
+6:1).

 Our Lord Himself invites us and urges us to rely on Him in times of trial: "Come to me, all you who labor and are heavy laden, and I will give you rest" (Matt.
 11:28).

-Truly Christ, the Eternal High Priest, is "our refuge and our strength"---words taken from the Psalms (Ps 46:1).
+Truly Christ, the Eternal High Priest, is "our refuge and our strength"---words taken from the Psalms (Ps.
+46:1).
 In the midst of life\'s tempests, Christ is our one safe harbor.

 Contradictions, sickness, and pain challenge us to acquire and live many virtues such as faith, fortitude, cheerfulness, humility, docility to the divine Will.